TRowbotham/PHPDOM/README.md

 echo $doc->toString();
 ```

 ## Caveats

 * Only UTF-8 encoded documents are supported.
 * All string input is expected to be in UTF-8.
-* All strings returned to the user, such as those returned from `Text.data`, are in UTF-8, rather than UCS-2.
+* All strings returned to the user, such as those returned from `Text.data`, are in UTF-8, rather than UTF-16.
-* All string offsets and lengths such as those in `Text.replaceData()` or `Text.length` are expressed in UTF-8 code points, rather than UCS-2 code units.
+* All string offsets and lengths such as those in `Text.replaceData()` or `Text.length` are expressed in UTF-8 code points, rather than UTF-16 code units.
+* No XML parser exists at this time.
+However, XML documents can be built manually and serialized.

 ## Turning your tree back into a string